List of all U-boats

 General notes on this boat

 8 Dec 1942.
-The boat accidentally rammed U-254 (Kptlt.
-Hans Gilardone) while the boats were on convoy operations in the North Atlantic.
-U-254 went down immediately with all but 4 of her crew (41 dead, including the commander).
+U-221 accidentally rammed U-254 (Gilardone) while the boats were on convoy operations in the North Atlantic.
+U-254 went down immediately with all but four of her crew (41 dead, including the Commander).
 U-221 herself was seriously damaged and unable to dive.
-Trojer aborted patrol and made for St. Nazaire, France, reaching base on 23 Dec.
-Trojer was absolved of any blame for the accident.
+Trojer abandoned the patrol and made for St. Nazaire, France, reaching base on 23 Dec.
+He was later absolved of any blame for the accident

 21 Mar 1943.
 On 21 March, 1943 one of the crew captured from the motor merchant Jamaica jumped overboard during an alarm excercise in the North Atlantic, either trying to escape or to commit suicide.